 Aluminum is a lightweight, durable metal with natural oxides that resist the formation of rust.
 As such, aluminum window frames withstand the impacts of moisture.
 The strength of aluminum makes the material impervious to the effects of weather.
 Aluminum windows are not vulnerable to mites.

 Depending on your local climate, you might need to rely more heavily on your HVAC system if you opt for aluminum window frames.
 Unlike wood window frames, Aluminum frames do not offer much insulation, and you will need to add either plastic or foam materials to act as thermal separation.

 In recent decades, vinyl has grown in popularity as a window framing option.
-Vinyl is a strong material with shine and luster that is less susceptible to changes in weather.
+Vinyl is a material that is less susceptible to changes in weather.
 As a material, it doesn’t break down as easily from strong sun or bitter cold, and it won’t need painting.
 Vinyl will not attract mites or warp from exposure to moisture.
-Vinyl can also provide good insulation quality, as the frames often contain insulating materials to reduce noise pollution from outside and prevent warm or cold air from coming into or escaping from your home.
+Vinyl can also provide good insulation quality, as long as the frames contain insulating materials.

 5. Fiberglass Composite

 One of the most contemporary window-framing materials for today’s homes is fiberglass, which has a high quality with easy-to-clean maintenance.
 Fiberglass does not give into the elements or attract mites.
 Moreover, fiberglass does not warp or rust due to moisture.